 When I played this song to my class at school, all the kids knew it.
 Half of them hated it, but they could still sing the lyrics with a catchy sarcasm.
 No matter their opinion of Miley, there is something about finding every moment of life meaningful that captures the imagination.
 I suspect that in a world of broken homes and damaged lives, the idea that even the most daunting climb matters resonates as well.

 As compelling as the message may sound, there is a better and deeper perspective.
-Every journey has a destination.
+Every journey has a destination; that much is true.
 We will all arrive somewhere, and unless we want to be terribly disappointed we should probably know where we want to end up.
 The journey is important, but the destination matters too.

 "Something of this longing for what is not here, this joy of the pilgrimage, has set deep roots in the soul of Western man.
 But it has become detached from an end to the pilgrimage.
 We thus lose a sense of home, both the eternal and the temporal.
 So we seek new frontiers to discover and to master, but without any point beyond the assertion of mastery.
 We praise ourselves for our mobility, meaning that we can move, without noticing that without any sense of ultimate meaning, without any Person to whom we grant ultimate allegiance even in the smallest acts of our everyday lives, me must move.
 We are under compulsion of perpetual mobility precisely because, without God, to settle means to acknowledge defeat, and to rest means to die within...